 Don’t like OneDrive occupying separate space in File Explorer?
-Here are the simple steps you can follow to remove OneDrive from the File Explorer sidebar.
+This tutorial shows you the steps to remove OneDrive from the File Explorer sidebar.

-If you don’t like this kind of behavior or if you just want to remove OneDrive in File Explorer sidebar, you can do that with a simple registry edit.
+If you don’t like this kind of behavior or if you just want to remove the OneDrive option in File Explorer.
+Follow the steps below to learn how.

 Remove OneDrive from File Explorer Sidebar